Optical conductivity of Ba0.6 K0.4 Fe2 As2 : The effect of in-plane and out-of-plane doping in the superconducting gap: In-plane and out-of-plane doping

-It is very instructive to compare the fully open gap observed in \BKFAx\, where dopants are out of the FeAs planes, to \BFCA\, where dopants are in the FeAs planes.
-Figure~\ref{Fig4} shows the optical conductivity for both materials at 5 K. In \BKFAx\, $\sigma_1$ vanishes, within error bars, below the smaller gap absorption threshold ($2\Delta^S_0$).
-Hence, there is no sign of unpaired carriers in the superconducting state.
-Conversely, the data for \BFCA\ (Ref.~\onlinecite{PhysRevB.82.100506}) shows a large low energy, sub-gap, absorption in the superconducting state.
-This extra absorption is described by a Drude peak characterizing the unpaired carriers.
-Therefore, the in-plane impurity scattering is strong in \BFCA\ and it induces pair-breaking that is, at least partially, responsible for the residual low frequency absorption \cite{PhysRevB.82.100506,Fischer2010,Aguilar2010} and residual low temperature specific heat \cite{Mu2010} observed in that system.
-In \BKFA\, K atoms stay out of the FeAs planes and hence no interband impurity scattering is expected.
-In this case no pair-breaking induced residual low frequency $\sigma_1(\omega)$ is present.
-In both materials dopants are non magnetic and hence should not be pair-breaking scattering centers.
-The fact that when the dopant is in the FeAs plane creates unpaired quasiparticles matches naturally the $s_\pm$ gap symmetry proposed for iron-arsenide superconductors.
+To grasp some information on the $s_{\pm}$ symmetry, it is instructive to compare \BKFAn, where dopants are out of the FeAs planes, to \BFCAn, where dopants go in the FeAs planes.
+Figure~\ref{Fig6} shows the 4~K optical conductivity for both materials.
+In \BKFAn, $\sigma_1(\omega)$ vanishes below the smaller absorption threshold ($E^{(0)}_1$) indicating a fully open gap and the absence of unpaired carriers below $T_c$.
+Conversely, $\sigma_1$ for \BFCAn\ \cite{PhysRevB.82.100506} shows a large sub-gap absorption in the superconducting state.
+This extra absorption is described by a Drude peak (hatched area) due to unpaired carriers.

+In \BFCAn, the in-plane scattering by Co atoms induces pair-breaking that is, at least partially, responsible for the residual low frequency absorption \cite{PhysRevB.82.100506,Fischer2010,Aguilar2010}; the residual low temperature specific heat \cite{Mu2010}; and its penetration depth \cite{Gordon2010}.
+In \BKFAn, K atoms stay out of the FeAs planes, therefore no interband impurity scattering is expected.
+Indeed, here we observe no residual low frequency $\sigma_1(\omega)$.
+The fact that only when dopant atoms sit on the FeAs planes does one see unpaired quasiparticles matches naturally the $s_\pm$ gap symmetry.
+This view also reconciles the full gap from ARPES with the V-shaped STM density of states.